xingyeahhh/Gitlet/README.md

 contents of file in 61abc branch
 >>>>>>>
 `

 My specific approach is as follows: Taking the merging of '61abc' into 'master' as an example.
 First, place the master's Commit in the position of the merged Commit.
 Then, accumulate all the files from the split point, master, and 61abc Commits into a Map with ID as key and filename as value, naming it 'allfileMap'.
 Similarly, place the files from the aforementioned three Commits into individual Maps with ID as key and filename as value, naming them 'splitMap', 'masterMap', and '61abcMap'.
 By iterating through the 'allfileMap' keyset and assessing the presence and modifications of files in the other three Maps, you can discern the seven different situations mentioned.
 Then, for each file, perform operations like delete, overwrite, and direct write.
 This completes the merge operation.

 **Failure scenarios:**
 If there are files in the staging area, output 'You have uncommitted changes.'
 If the given branch doesn't exist, output 'A branch with that name does not exist.'
 If the provided branch is the same as the current branch, output 'Cannot merge a branch with itself.'
-If the working directory has a file tracked only by the merge commit and is about to be overwritten, output 'There is an untracked file in the way; delete it, or add and commit it first.'"
+If the working directory has a file tracked only by the merge commit and is about to be overwritten, output 'There is an untracked file in the way; delete it, or add and commit it first.'